DCULibrary/open-refine-workshop/_workshop/index.md

 ### Tidy Data

 The last example above where data is *restructured* relates to _**tidy data**_.
-This can be thought of as a subset of clean data, more concerned with structuring your data correctly.
+This can be thought of as a subset of clean data, more concerned with structuring data correctly.
 Hadley Wickham has written a really good introduction to this topic.
 [![Tidy Data article screengrab](assets/images/TidyDataArticle.png)](https://vita.had.co.nz/papers/tidy-data.pdf)

 > *“Tidy datasets are easy to manipulate, model and visualise, and have a specific structure:*